bbrodt/uberfire-docs/docs/tutorial/createUfTasks.md

 ## See it work!

-How about running our project?
+To run the application, enter the following:

 ```
 $ cd uftasks-showcase/uftasks-webapp
 $ mvn clean gwt:run
 ```

-Wait for GWT console to build your app:
+Wait for the GWT console to build your app:

 ![gwt build](gwt-console.png)

-Click on "Launch Default Browser" to open your Uberfire App.
+Click on "Launch Default Browser" to open your Uberfire app.
 Log in with the username "admin" and the password "admin".
-You should see our Hello World screen!
+After GWT has compiled your application, you should see the "Hello World" screen:

 ![app start](appStart.png)

-When you see that, you are good to go.